V-Santhosh/Elevate_Labs/README.md

 1 month Sql learning

 🧠 What I’m Learning

-Sharpening my database mastery through hands-on practice with:
+I’m diving deep into the world of databases and using this space to practice and document what I learn along the way.

+Things I'm focusing on:

-🔍 Core SQL Commands — SELECT, JOIN, GROUP BY, WHERE, and more
+Getting comfortable with everyday SQL commands like SELECT, JOIN, GROUP BY, etc.

-🧩 Complex Query Writing — Nested queries, subqueries, and optimization

-🏗️ Database Design & Normalization — Building efficient, scalable schemas

-⚙️ Stored Procedures, Views & Triggers — Intro to automation & abstraction

-🔎 Data Filtering & Aggregation — From raw rows to meaningful insights

-🧬 Relational Concepts & Data Modeling — The backbone of any DB system
+Writing and improving complex queries that actually solve real problems

+Learning how to design clean, efficient databases through normalization

+Getting a feel for stored procedures, views, and triggers — just the basics for now

+Practicing how to filter, sort, and summarize data to find insights

+Understanding how relational databases work behind the scenes

+Sketching out simple data models and schema designs

-🔧 Tools & Technologies
+🔧 Tools I'm Using
-🛠️ Databases: MySQL · PostgreSQL · SQL Server
+Databases: MySQL, PostgreSQL, SQL Server

-🧰 DBMS Tools: MySQL Workbench · pgAdmin · SSMS

-✍️ Query Editors: Standalone and built-in editors

-🌱 Version Control: Git & GitHub for tracking query evolution
+Interfaces: MySQL Workbench, pgAdmin, or whatever gets the job done

+Writing queries in SQL editors, and keeping things organized with Git & GitHub

-🧮 Bonus: Light use of Python or Excel for data inspection and cleanup
+Occasionally using Python or Excel for quick data checks or handling